thoresonjd/pvz-izombie-bungee-glitch-autohotkey/README.md

 Each Bungee Zombie costs 125 sun points to use, and each sunflower will grant 200 sun points when removed.
 If *n* Bungee Zombies are placed, the total profit, when timed correctly, becomes: `200(n) - 125(n) = 75(n)`.

 This glitch is often exploited in I, Zombie Endless to obtain the [Better Off Dead](https://plantsvszombies.fandom.com/wiki/Better_Off_Dead) achievement on Steam.
-The achievements requires the player to gain a win streak of ten in I, Zombie Endless.
+The achievement requires the player to gain a win streak of ten in I, Zombie Endless.

 <div align="center">
     <img src="./assets/better-off-dead.jpg" style="height: 10vw;" alt="AutoHotkey"/>